djalbat/yapp/README.md

 Yapp is fully configurable.
 You can style it overall or target specific syntaxes.
 Yapp's plugin architecture also makes it easy to support additional languages.

-**If you simply want to see Yapp in action without further ado**, then simply clone this repository, open the `index.html` file and choose a language.
+**If you just want to see Yapp in action without further ado** then simply clone this repository, open the `index.html` file and choose a language.
 Otherwise read on.

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)